Core College

 To register for a place on the course, applicants should first arrange an interview with the Course Director.
 Places are allocated based on this interview/discussion, during which students can also have further questions answered.

-To progress with this process, please complete the online application form, which can be accessed through the green button.
+To progress with this process, please complete the online application form below.

 Study fees are €3,850 per year.
 This includes full clinical training each year.
 An optional payment plan is available on request.